 The COVID-19 pandemic has showed the importance of understanding whole-person health for responding effectively in the crisis situation.
 Whole-person health takes into account a person's resilience and the social and behavioral determinants of health.
 Resilience is the ability of individuals, families, communities, and countries to maintain and improve their well-being in the face of short and long-term stressors.
 In a whole-person approach, a person's strengths (resilience), challenges, and needs in environmental, psychosocial, physiological and health-related behaviors domains are assessed.
 As nurses, we should evaluate the whole person, but nursing data are often not reflective of the whole-person philosophy.
-Further, standardized nursing terminology to measure whole-person health including both individual and community resilience are limited.
-Mobile health applications are increasingly using to assist individuals in managing their own health.
+Further, standardized nursing terminology to measure whole-person health including both individuals in managing their own health.
 Use of health information technology (HIT), specifically mhealth apps, have the ability to connect with consumers.